15 Best Research Opportunities for High School Students in California

 Eligibility: San Diego County resident.
 At least 16 years of age when the program begins.
 Demonstrated competency in high school level chemistry and biology (minimum 3.0 GPA).

-This immersive 8-week program provides exposure to contemporary issues in biomedical research, hands-on laboratory experience and mentorship from graduate students.
+This 8-week program provides exposure to contemporary issues in biomedical research, laboratory experience, and mentorship from graduate students.

 Program dates: June - August